IT21311840/Retro_Runner/README.md

-Here's a creative, engaging, and descriptive README for your GitHub repository "Retro Runner":

----

 # 🕹️ **Retro Runner** 🎮

 Welcome to **Retro Runner**, an exhilarating 2D endless runner built with Unity!
 Race through vibrant retro-inspired worlds, dodge obstacles, blast enemies, and rack up a high score in this fast-paced adventure.